yung-odin/MapBois/README.md

 The project comes with one building with given room coordinates (UTSA's Student Union).
 In order to find a room, type a room number that is in the SU Building in order to find the location for the room.
 If you would like to search for another room, click the home button that it will effectively return you back to the home screen.
 When you find a room not located within the building, the app will return you an error that states that the room does not exist in specific building.
+##### *Template to input a room number: Building code (space) room number.
+Example: SU 2.220
+##### *Console will prompt the list of rooms.
+So If you do not know any room numbers, reference the console.
 #### -Adding Rooms/Building:
 Currently this app only holds a demo map to the Student Union, but has the ability to implement more maps as long as a .csv file of coordinates to the rooms are provided.